Are you or your partner pregnant or feeling overwhelmed with parenting and in need of support? We are here to help you.

 Can I meet the adoptive parents?

 YES.
 If you are interested in meeting the adoptive couple that you selected, you may do so prior to the birth and/or just after the birth.

 Will I be able to know how my child is doing throughout the years?

 YES.
 The Maine Children’s Home requests that all adoptive parents provide us with annual progress updates on the child until he or she reaches the age of 18.

 If I am unsure about the plan I chose, can I change my mind?

 YES.
-Most of the people we talk with about adoption haven’t made up their minds when they first contact us.
-You are entitled to change your mind at any time throughout the adoption process, until the Surrender and Release has been signed and the three-day waiting period has passed.
+Most of the people we talk to about adoption haven’t made up their minds when they first contact us.
+You are entitled to change your mind at any time throughout the adoption process until the Surrender and Release has been signed and the three-day waiting period has passed.

 Can my baby go home from the hospital with the adoptive parents?

 YES.
 You may have the option of having your child placed with the adoptive couple upon discharge from the hospital.